-With a mortgage linked to a savings or investment plan, such as an endowment policy, you have to make two payments:
+With a mortgage linked to a savings or investment plan, such as an endowment policy, you may have to make two payments:

-- the interest payments on the loan, and - the payments towards the endowment policy.
+- the interest payments on the loan, and - payments towards your repayment plan (if applicable).

 If you can't afford both, you could ask the provider of your plan if you can stop making payments for a while.